TylerLoewen/Voxel-World-and-A-star-Road-Generator/README.md

 2. Select `File > Build Settings...` from the top menu in Unity
 3. Make sure `scene 1` is selected in the `Scenes In Build` box, if it is not then add the desired scene
 4. Select the `PC, Mac & Linux Standalone` platform
-5. Choose the desired Target Platform from the dropdown menu, either `Windows` or `Mac OS X`
+5. Choose the desired Target Platform from the dropdown menu, either `Windows` or `MacOS`
 6. Select `Build` or `Build And Run` to compile an executable

 ## Built With